U. S. NAVAL CIVIL ENGINEERING LABAORATORY

 Comments on the selection and preparation of bamboo for reinforcing are given.
 Construction principles for bamboo reinforced concrete are discussed.
 Design procedures and charts for bamboo reinforced concrete are given and conversion methods from steel reinforced concrete design are shown.
 Six design examples are presented.

 ferrocement.com editorial note: The original web editor's note includes a disclaimer of any responsibility for what might happen if one builds something using this wonderfully concise and freely provided 1966 U.S. Navy Lab engineering; ferrocement.com agrees and is testing small-scale trials.
-Editor's notes explaining why you're on your own are at the end of this edition.
+Editor's notes and source link explaining why you're on your own are at the end of this edition.

 A study of the feasibility of using bamboo as the reinforcing material in precast concrete elements was conducted at the U. S. Army Engineer Waterways Experiment Station in 1964.(ref 2) Ultimate strength design procedures, modified to take into account the characteristics of the bamboo reinforcement were used to estimate the ultimate load carrying capacity of the precast concrete elements with bamboo reinforcing.